Explore the Social and Human Services Career Field

 Graduates of this program will be prepared to work under the supervision of social workers, psychologists, sociologists and other professionals.
 They may work at hospitals, mental health clinics, residential facilities or community service agencies, serving in may roles that make a positive impact in any community.

 Additionally, graduates may be able to continue on to a bachelor degree program in human services, social work, psychology, gerontology or other fields.
 EFSC does have an articulation agreement with Florida State University, allowing EFSC graduates who complete EFSC's Social & Human Services Associate in Science degree, the FSU admission requirements for non-AA transfers, and all FSU Social Work pre-requisites, to then enter the Fall term application pool and compete on the same level as all other applicants.
+View the A.S. to FSU planning guide as you consider the FSU bachelor's degree option.
 As with all four-year programs, be sure to review the catalog of the college or university you are interested in and check with its admissions team to be sure you will meet its bachelor’s transfer requirements.

 According to the Occupational Handbook, employment of Social and Human Services assistants is projected to grow 11 percent from 2014 to 2024, faster than the average for all occupations.

 The Domestic Violence Services and Aging Services certifications were created to prepare students to meet the demand in our area.

 Domestic violence statistics from the Florida Department of Law Enforcement: